 Work permits that are applied for at a Canadian Port of Entry can be issued the same day (which is rare).
-Most work permit applications are filed outside of Canada, and are issued within a matter of days or weeks, depending on whether or not a medical examination is required and the workload at the particular visa office to which you applied.
+Most Canadian work permit applications are filed outside of Canada and are released within a matter of days or weeks, depending on whether or not a medical examination is required and the workload at the particular visa office to which you applied.

-We have helped thousands and thousands of people worldwide successfully enter Canada on a work permit and we are very certain we can help you too.
-No one can guarantee an approval (not even us), but we are certain with our years of experience and current success rate that we can greatly increase your chances at a positive outcome for your case.
+We have helped thousands and thousands of people worldwide successfully enter Canada on a work permit, and we are very certain we can help you too.
+No one can guarantee an approval (not even us), but we are confident with our years of experience and current success rate that we can significantly increase your chances at a positive outcome for your case.

-The first step towards a successful Canadian working visa application is getting an assessment of your case.
-Fill out our FREE immigration assessment form and we will get back to you within 24 hours to discuss your eligibility and visa options.
+The first step towards a successful Canadian working visa application is getting an evaluation of your case.
+Fill out our online immigration evaluation, and we will get back to you within 24 hours to discuss your eligibility and visa options.

 Great law firm with great staff.
 My lawyer Rania did a great job for my Canadian work permit and my daughters study permit.
 You are great in your work.
 And my Para Legal officer Alicea, you are just amazing.
 They did not rest until my job was promptly and properly done.
 Always there to answer my calls, reply my emails promptly.
 She tried her best and the results were amazing.
 I recommend visa place if you need the best immigration job.
 Many thanks to Rania and Alicea.